The Centrifuge Stack

 Validators must stay online and available with very high up-time.
 They will be held responsible and incur slashing penalties for deliberate attacks, running modified software, severe bugs in the code, and unresponsiveness, to name just a few slashing conditions.

-For a deeper dive into the architecture and economics of Centrifuge Chain, read our Token Design Specification.
+For a deeper dive into the Radial token that powers Centrifuge Chain, read our Radial Token Summary.